Amr-Khamis-84/RoboFusion-Dataset/README.md

 ## Project Overview

-RoboFusion is a data simulation and augmentation framework that collects sensor data from 2 mobile AMRs and 2 fixed sensor suites.
+RoboSense is a data simulation and augmentation framework that collects sensor data from 2 mobile AMRs and 2 fixed sensor suites.
 The goal is to create a comprehensive dataset that includes both normal and hard-to-capture hazard scenarios using advanced modeling and augmentation techniques.
 The synthetic data mirrors real-world sensor signals under different environmental and operational conditions.

 ---